samlovework/voters-app/README.md

 contract Voting {
     // This is a voting contract that helps users(*voters) to vote by individuality.

-    // what are the nouns in the question? the nouns form the data entity
-    // 1.
-Candidate
-    // 2.
-Voters.
-    // 3.
-Winner.
-    // 4. admin.
-    // 5.
-Vote.

     event Voted(address indexed voterAddress, address indexed candidateAddress);
     event VoterRegistered(uint indexed id, string name, address indexed userAddress);
     event VotingEventCreated(uint id, string name, uint startTime, uint endTime);